ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 Which controller would you use to automate your Gherkin scenario?
 Or would you duplicate the scenarios and implement them on every controller?

 In my opinion, controllers should be focused on technology specific concerns, like what status code to return from a REST API if a resource can't be found.
-It is the application and business logic working together with the other classes that actually implement a Gherkin scenario.
+It is the application and business logic working together with the other code that actually implement the functionality described by a Gherkin scenario.
 That's why I skip the Controllers in my SpecFlow scenarios.

+> NOTE: if the functionality differs between API versions, they won't share the same application logic.
+In that case it makes sense to create separate scenarios for each version.

 #### Why I include the repository and database

-Considering that most of the logic that is described in a Gherkin scenario is located in the application and business logic, as well as in the aggregates and entities, I previously did not include the repository or database in my test's scope.
+Most of the logic described in a Gherkin scenario is located in the application and business logic, as well as in the aggregates and entities.
+So, I previously did not include the repository or database in my test’s scope.
 Instead, I replaced the repository with a test double.

-There are two reasons why I have found this approach to be suboptimal.
+There are two reasons why I have found this approach to be inadequate.

-##### Reason 1: stubbing becomes difficult when the number of different situations to support grow
+##### Reason 1: stubbing becomes difficult when the number of different situations to support grows

-One of the advantages of Gherkin is that the ability to define `Given` steps that can be reused across multiple scenarios and features.
+One of the advantages of Gherkin is  the ability to define `Given` steps that can be reused across multiple scenarios and features.
 For instance, you can ensure that books are present in the system by using the following Gherkin.

 ```gherkin
 Given the books